standardco/handbook/apprentice.md

 **Application Process**

 Nothing we do at Standard Code is "business as usual".
 That includes our process for folks applying for our apprentice program.
 We don't believe in whiteboard sessions or technical reviews.
-Those are bullshit.
+Those really don't prove anything.
 The best way to determine if someone is a good fit is to have them solve real world problems.
 So we created this site: [Apprentice Application](http://standardco.de/apprentice).
 It's kind of a scavenger hunt to test basic problem solving skills.
 Parts of it are purposefully vague.
 We do this to test whether someone is willing to stop and ask for help (or ask questions).

 After the scavenger hunt we have a sit down to understand what drives someone.
 Are they a good culture fit?
 Do we like being around them?
 Are they intensely curious?